Membership discrimination in California clubs: Beverly Hills

 The Friars Club, a 700-member club consisting mostly of people in show business or the movies, had four women members by February 1988, including attorney Gloria Allred, who in that month engaged in a "very heated meeting" with club officials over her demand that women be allowed to use the health facilities of the club.
 Kenneth Reich of the Los Angeles Times wrote that:

 The Friars Club dispute is uncommon only in that it involves one of the nation's most celebrated exponents of women's rights.
 Dispute over the new — if less well-known — members of such facilities as dining rooms, golf courses and health clubs has also marked the integration of other clubs in Los Angeles and elsewhere.

 Eureka

 In 1974, Ellen Stern Harris, vice chairman of the California Coastal Commission, was not allowed to join her fellow commissioners for an informal tour of the Carson Mansion in Eureka because the private Ingomar Club, housed there, admitted women "only on specified days."
 The state attorney-general's office filed suit against the club in July 1974 after the Ingomar board of directors decided not to change the rule.
 It was settled in early 1978 with the club agreeing that women have the right to enter "for any business, civic or political function."
 It did not involve membership, though, "since state law does not prevent a private social club from barring members on the grounds of sex, religion or race."
+The club now admits women with equal access as men.